Flatiron Building (San Francisco)

 The Flatiron Building is a highrise building completed in 1913 at 540 Market Street and Sutter Street in the Financial District of San Francisco.
 The 10-story, 120 ft structure is designated as landmark No. 155.

-Jimdo has offices in the building, as does TextNow and Origami Agents.
+Jimdo has offices in the building, as does Origami.
 Boutique Air had its headquarters there.
 The building was featured in the opening credits of the 1980s detective series Crazy Like a Fox since lead character Harry Fox had his offices in the building.